cjsteel/ansible-role-git/ROADMAP.md

 Path to the directory you

-## Create symklinks
+#### Create symklinks

-Create base directory for symlinks and move into it.
+Create base directory for the application and move into it.

 ```shell
 mkdir -p ~/bin/git
 cd ~/bin/git
 ```
+collect the names of all subdirectories

 ```shell
 # get all subdirectory names and print them out